willie-engelbrecht/cm_ambari_report_host_information/README.md

 ## Usage
 Whether you run Ambari (with or without KNOX) or Cloudera Manager, the python script can accommodate both and will automatically detect the right API to use.

-There are three paramaters to pass:
+There are three parameters to pass:
 * -u admin_username
 * -p admin_password
 * -a url_to_Ambari/ClouderaManager